 Metallurgy is an important industry and the government hopes to attract foreign investment to develop substantial deposits of coal, gold, bauxite, tin, copper, and other valuable metals.
 In addition, the country’s plentiful water resources and mountainous terrain enable it to produce and export large quantities of hydroelectric energy.
 It is increasingly providing electricity to neighbouring countries such as Thailand and Vietnam and the economy is accelerating rapidly with the demands for its metals.

-The re-opening of the British Embassy in Vientiane in 2012 is a welcome development which will help UK companies to identify and pursue potential opportunities in Laos.
+The re-opening of the British Embassy in Vientiane in 2012 is a welcome development that will help UK companies to identify and pursue potential opportunities in Laos.

 The Laos economy receives development aid from the IMF, ADB and other international sources and foreign direct investment for the development of hydropower and mining (most notably copper and gold).